MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/sfb-client-updates.md

 > - The information in this article only applies to perpetual versions of Skype for Business that use the Windows Installer (MSI) installation technology.
 For example, if you installed a volume licensed version of Skype for Business, such as Skype for Business included with Office Professional Plus 2016.
 > - As informações deste artigo não se aplicam às versões do Skype for Business do Office 365, como o Skype for Business incluído no Office 365 ProPlus.
 > - Para obter as atualizações mais recentes do cliente móvel, vá para a loja de aplicativos de seu cliente móvel (iTunes, Google Play ou Microsoft Store) para ver os detalhes e instalar as atualizações.
-> - Para descobrir a versão do Skype for Business que você está usando, consulte [Que versão do Skype for Business eu tenho?](https://support.microsoft.com/en-us/help/3195481/how-to-check-the-version-of-skype-for-business-2016)
+> - Para descobrir a versão do Skype for Business que você está usando, consulte [Que versão do Skype for Business eu tenho?](https://support.microsoft.com/pt-BR/help/3195481/how-to-check-the-version-of-skype-for-business-2016)
-> - Para obter mais informações sobre como instalar atualizações do Office, consulte [Atualizações da instalação do Office](https://support.office.com/article/2ab296f3-7f03-43a2-8e50-46de917611c5).
+> - Para saber mais sobre como instalar as atualizações do Office, confira [Instalar atualizações do Office](https://support.office.com/article/2ab296f3-7f03-43a2-8e50-46de917611c5).

 A compatibilidade do Skype for Business com o Office 365 e seu ambiente local depende dos requisitos do sistema para a sua implantação: